We’ve been doing conversational marketing since before it even existed.

 Lift AI is simple and lightweight to install - it’s a short snippet of JS code that is pasted into the </header> section of your website, and it immediately starts assigning visitors their buyer intent scores.

-With the Lift AI free trial, you will also receive a free Revenue Opportunity Assessment after 30 days where you can see how much revenue you are missing, and document a plan to capture the missed opportunity
+With Lift AI, you will also receive a free Revenue Opportunity Assessment after 30 days where you can see how much revenue you are missing, and document a plan to capture the missed opportunity